cultureamp/kestrel/README.md

 ## Summary

-Event-sourcing is an architectural paradigm wherein application state is modelled and stored as an immutable sequence of "semantic" (meaningful domain) events.
+Event-sourcing is an architectural paradigm wherein application state is modelled and stored as an immutable sequence of semantic events which are meaningful in your application's domain.

 CQRS, Command/Query Responsibility Segregation, describes a pattern in which write (command) actions and read (query) actions are codified in entirely separately classes, models and pathways through your system.

 Used in tandem, event-sourcing and CQRS provide a powerful and flexible architectural pattern.
 In an event-sourced, CQRS system, writes typically happen via an event-centric domain model, also know as "Aggregates", and these changes propagate through to "projections" of those events to be read from by the view side of the application.
-Events are thus considered the source of truth, and projections are 100% disposable and re-buildable off said events.
+Events are thus considered the source of truth, while projections are disposable and can be rebuilt by reprocessing the historical events.

 **Kes**trel is a **K**otlin **E**vent-**S**ourcing and CQRS framework that strives for
 - Minimalism - *lack of boilerplate*